cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 referring to aspects of their CBOR representation ("major type 1", "major type 4").

-Specific data models can also specify that values of different types are equivalent for the purposes of map keys and encoder freedom.
+Specific data models can also specify what values (including values of different types) are equivalent for the purposes of map keys and encoder freedom.
 For example, in the generic data model, a valid map MAY have both `0` and `0.0` as keys, and an encoder MUST NOT encode `0.0` as an integer (major type 0, {{majortypes}}).
-However, if a specific data model declares that floating point and integer representations of integral values are equivalent, map keys `0` and `0.0` would be considered duplicates and so invalid, and an encoder could encode integral-valued floats as integers or vice versa, perhaps to save encoded bytes.
+However, if a specific data model declares that floating point and integer representations of integral values are equivalent, using both map keys `0` and `0.0` in a single map would be considered duplicates and so invalid, and an encoder could encode integral-valued floats as integers or vice versa, perhaps to save encoded bytes.

-# Specification of the CBOR Encoding
+# Specification of the CBOR Encoding {#encoding}

 A CBOR data item  ({{cbor-data-models}}) is encoded to or decoded from a byte string as described in this section.
 The encoding is